shubhampardule/transmitflow/README.md

 <div align="center">

-This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)** - see the [LICENSE](LICENSE) file for details.

-**TL;DR**: You can use this project for anything you want, including commercial use, as long as you include the original license.
+**TL;DR**: You can use, share, and modify this project for **non-commercial purposes only**, as long as you provide attribution to the original author.

+**✅ Allowed:**
+- Personal use
+- Educational use
+- Sharing and redistribution
+- Modifications and adaptations

+**❌ Not Allowed:**
+- Commercial use
+- Selling or monetizing the software

 </div>